-Lauren believes it is imperative to give back to the community and generously offers her services to a number of non-profit organisations, charities and Greek Orthodox Church's, in addition to donating profits from products to Beyond Blue, the National Breast Cancer Foundation and the Peter MacCallum Cancer Centre; in her ongoing efforts to raise awareness and honour family members who have lost their lives, and to those who are left behind that battle mental illness as a result.
+Lauren believes it is imperative to give back to the community and generously offers her services to a number of non-profit organisations, charities and Greek Orthodox Church's, in addition to donating profits from products to Beyond Blue, Cooper Rice-Trading Foundation, National Breast Cancer Foundation and Peter MacCallum Cancer Centre; in her ongoing efforts to raise awareness and honour her family and friends who have lost their lives, and to those who are left behind that battle mental illness as a result.

 From a very young age Lauren's passion for art and design was evident.
 Her mother had a great love for art and introduced her to the many facets of art and design.